10PAM/10PAM/README.md

 - 👋 Hey!
 - 🧠 I am interested in learning about how computers systems work.
-- 📚 I am currently learning computer science at a local college.
+- 📚 I am currently taking a four year computer science course at a local college.
 - 🤠 Pronouns: He/Him
 - 💡 Fun Fact: Vaqueros are the original cowboys.